ton-blockchain/wallets-list/scripts/README.md

 ## Docker Integration

-This script is designed to work with Docker containers.
-The other developer can:
+This script is designed to work with Docker containers:

 1. Create a Dockerfile that serves static assets from `/assets/` directory
 2. Use this script to generate the proxy JSON file